zyteo/LighTide/readme.md

 28 Aug 2023 - Read up on cors for vercel and attempting to fix cors issue.
 Seems like all along it was fine, I was running in circles. cURL is able to bypass CORS.
 Tested on localhost and couldn't access backend.

+29 Aug 2023 - Now to work on the remaining points.
+Adjusted labels based on accessibility checker.
 ```

 ### Problem-Solving Strategy